Ktiseos-Nyx/SDXL_COLAB_DIFFUSERS_CONVERT/README.md

 This Google Colab notebook includes tools from the `kohya-ss/sd-scripts` repository, which is **primarily designed for training Stable Diffusion models**.
 Using this code may cause your Google Colab account to be flagged for violating the Google Colab Acceptable Use Policy (AUP), **even if you are not actively training a model**.

 **⚠️ IMPORTANT AUP RISK:**
- Using this notebook carries a **significant risk of AUP violations** which may lead to the suspension of your Google Colab account and it is provided **AS-IS**
+ Using this notebook carries a **significant risk of AUP violations** which may lead to the suspension of your Google Colab account and it is provided **AS-IS**  While it's not explicitly stated within the AUP, nor terms of service, slowdowns and over use on the free plans could lead to account strikes or removal.
+Please be aware that Ktiseos Nyx, Duskfallcrew, and even Google are not at fault for what pranks you try and pull with the AUP.

  **⚠️ XFORMERS WARNING:**
  The `xformers` library may not be compatible with all hardware configurations or versions of PyTorch, and it may lead to errors.
 The use of `xformers` and the reliability of this code is entirely at your own risk.

- **⚠️AUP RISK⚠️**
+ **⚠️GRADIO AND PYTHON⚠️**
- While it's not explicitly stated within the AUP, nor terms of service, slowdowns and over use on the free plans could lead to account strikes or removal.
-Please be aware that Ktiseos Nyx, Duskfallcrew, and even Google are not at fault for what pranks you try and pull with the AUP.
+I am not a natural programmer.
+I have yet to test all of the extra files included except for the one that came from Linaqruf's original repository.
+If there is an issue feel free to open an issue case and i'll try and solve it.
+Gradio MAY or may not work, i dont know how that works yet give me time.

  Be patient.
 Be kind.
 Rewind.